mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 7.5mm battle rifle ammunition and shares magazine compatibility with a great many weapons.
-In comparison with the intermediate calibre assault rifles favoured by many militaries, the Squadmate hits harder and is accurate to a greater range, but heavier and carries less ammunition.
-As a semi-automatic weapon it cannot lay down suppressing fire in the manner of an assault rifle, but those who favour it claim this is offset by the ability to shoot precisely rather than hosepiping the countryside.
+In comparison with the intermediate calibre assault rifles favored by many militaries, the Squadmate hits harder and is accurate to a greater range, but heavier and carries less ammunition.
+As a semi-automatic weapon it cannot lay down suppressing fire in the manner of an assault rifle, but those who favor it claim this is offset by the ability to shoot precisely rather than hosepiping the countryside.